 You do not have to commit hours a day to feel the difference.
 A few minutes daily can lead to meaningful change.
 Here are just a few evidence-backed benefits:

-• Better heart health: Recent research found that mindfulness training led to healthier eating behaviors and blood pressure control.
+- Better heart health: Research found that mindfulness training led to healthier eating behaviours and blood pressure control.

 Step-by-Step: How to Start Meditating